Managing returns from parental leave: A guide for NZ employers

 Even when an employee plans to return on their originally scheduled date, there are still formal notification requirements to follow:

-• An employee must inform their employer in writing if they intend to return to work
+• An employee must inform their employer in writing of the date they intend to return to work

 • This notification must be submitted at least 21 days before their parental leave ends